benwiley4000/blog.benwiley.org/content/blog/fix-json-responses-redux-middleware.md

 But coupling `camelize` with our response middleware can also be problematic.
 Say we have multiple data sources, or we don't want to apply `camelize` to every single data response?
 It's better if we create a new piece of middleware dedicated to applying the transformation to our response.
 Redux allows us to chain together as many pieces of middleware as we want before the store handles our actions, so that shouldn't be a problem.

 I've written a module called redux-action-transform-middleware.
-It's Redux middlware that can apply an arbitrary transformation to a given property on an action before the reducer receives it.
+It generates Redux middleware that applies an arbitrary transformation to a specified property on an action before the reducer receives it.
 In our case our data is nested at `res.data`, which is still a valid parameter.

 In our app we can use redux-action-transform-middleware like so: